 Drive-Thru Testing & Vaccines at Southwest Virginia Community Health Systems

-Southwest Virginia Community Health Systems is offering appointments to community members for Coronavirus (COVID-19) drive-thru testing and Coronavirus (COVID-19) vaccines at Saltville Medical Center, Meadowview Health Clinic, Twin City Medical Center, and Tazewell Community Health Center.
+Southwest Virginia Community Health Systems is offering appointments to community members for Coronavirus (COVID-19) drive-thru testing and Coronavirus (COVID-19) vaccines at Saltville Community Health Center, Meadowview Community Health Center, Bristol Community Health Center, and Tazewell Community Health Center.